tsmx/nodejs-tutorial/README.md

 |
 +-- snippets/           --> usefuls code snippets that are not part of the project itself
 |
-+-- test/               --> Jest unit test implementation
++-- tests/              --> Jest unit test implementation
 |
-+-- utils/              --> general helper modules for logging with Winston and connecting Mongoose to MongoDB
++-- utils/              --> helper modules for logging with Winston and connecting Mongoose to MongoDB
 |
 +-- app.js              --> main Express app implementation
 |